-Katie Hagan enters her fifth year as head women's lacrosse coach at Ursinus College.
+Katie Duffie enters her seventh year as head women's lacrosse coach at Ursinus College.

-During her first year at the helm, Coach Hagan guided the Bears to a 9-8 record and a berth in the Centennial Conference playoffs.
+During her first year at the helm, Duffie guided the Bears to a 9-8 record and a berth in the Centennial Conference playoffs.

 Ursinus boasts one of the most successful Division III women’s lacrosse programs in the country.
 The Bears won national championships in 1983, 1984, 1986, 1989 and 1990, advanced to the Division III Final Four in 1996, and captured Centennial Conference titles in 1996, 1999 and 2001.

-Ursinus has won more games than any other collegiate women’s lacrosse program in the country, with 540 victories and counting.
+Ursinus has won more games than any other collegiate women’s lacrosse program in the country.